 Victoria is a freelance costume designer and technician, as well as stylist.
-Born and raised in the Texas, she currently lives in Connecticut.
+Born and raised in the Texas, she currently lives in the Tri-State Region.

 Victoria earned her Masters of Fine Arts at the University of Houston School of Theatre and Dance in Houston, TX.
 While in Houston she has designed for both the University of Houston as well as various theaters in the area.